 Another program is The Student Body: Promoting Healthy at Any Size, developed by researchers at The Hospital for Sick Children in Toronto and the IWK Health Care Centre in Halifax.
 The Student Body is a teacher training module which is designed to help promote awareness among teachers and parents about the factors that can lead to unhealthy dieting among children and ways to prevent unhealthy dieting.

 Finally, in British Columbia, Action Schools!
 BC, the Ministry of Health and BC Mental Health and Addiction Services have collaborated to create a supplementary classroom resource.
 Being Me: Promoting Positive Body Image is a classroom resource for elementary and middle school teachers to help support the development of self-esteem, positive body image, and to help prevent disordered eating among students.
-For more information, check out the previous blog post on this resource here.

 Teaching children about healthy living is important.
 However, it may be time for a more integrated approach, one that is mindful of children’s mental health and self-esteem.
 By using consistent language which also focuses on developing a positive body image and accepting diverse body sizes perhaps we can promote healthy living while at the same time preventing potential negative outcomes.